 You must investigate workplace incidents, whether they are reported to WHSQ or not, and find a solution.

 To investigate an incident, you need to collect information and establish facts about the incident - who was involved, what happened, where and how it happened, and why.
 This information will help you work out how to fix the problem.
-You may appoint trained safety advisors, work health and safety representatives, or committees to conduct an internal investigation and make recommendations.
+You may appoint work health and safety officers, work health and safety representatives, or committees to conduct an internal investigation and make recommendations.

 Resolving and recovering from workplace incidents